 Though rare in West Virginia, earthquakes do happen.
 Know what to do.
 Practice and follow emergency procedures before a disaster strikes.

-“Earthquakes are sudden and unpredictable,” Steve Bonanno, interim director for WVU Extension Service said.
+“Earthquakes are sudden and unpredictable,” Steve Bonanno, dean of the WVU Extension Service said.
 “The best way to stay safe is to educate yourself on what to do during an earthquake.”